simon-valerio-epfl/icmon/icmon/CONCEPTION.md

 ### Fights

 * We made a Pokémon selector as suggested in the project description.
-We try to modularize as much as we could using the `createPokemonSelector` and `getPokemonGraphics` methods.
+We modularized through to the `createPokemonSelector` and `getPokemonGraphics` methods.
 This selector appears in the fights with Garry, Pedro and in the arena.
 * We also replaced the interface `ICMonFightAction` by the class `PokemonFightAction`, as we have to access the pokemon that does the action.
 We think it is a better design than adding a `Pokemon pokemonDoer` to the `doAction()` method as its value is fixed once the instance is created.
 * We created a new interface `PokemonOwner`, that applies to `Garry`, `Pedro` and `ICMonPlayer`.
 It allows us to factorize the code of the `addPokemon()` method and forces the actors to define a `getPokemons()` method.
 * We also created a new area, called `MyPocket`.
 It is shared between all `PokemonOwner`.
 It does not serve any concrete feature, but helps to keep the code clean (we think it is better to have a dedicated empty area for Pokémons than selecting a random one that we could remove by mistake without thinking it held the Pokémons).